Full Scholarships and Fully Funded Master’s Programs in the U.S. and Abroad

 Frank Knox Memorial Fellowships

-Frank Knox Memorial Fellowships are awarded each year for students from Canada, Australia, New Zealand and the United Kingdom for graduate study at Harvard University.
-A Knox Fellowship pays full Harvard tuition and mandatory health insurance fees and provides a stipend sufficient to cover the living expenses of a single Fellow for a 10-month academic year.
+Frank Knox Memorial Fellowships are awarded annually to students from Canada, Australia, New Zealand, and the United Kingdom for graduate study at Harvard University.
+A Knox Fellowship covers full tuition and mandatory health insurance fees at Harvard and a stipend to cover the living expenses of a single Fellow for a 10-month academic year.
 Each Knox Fellowship applicant must also submit an application for admission directly to the Harvard graduate or professional school of his/her choice.
-Each country has a different deadline – check website.
+Deadlines for each country may vary.

 GEM Fellowship: MS Engineering and Science Fellowship Program

 The goals of the GEM fellowships are to increase the number of underrepresented minority students (African Americans, American Indians, and Hispanic Americans) pursuing graduate degrees in engineering and natural science and to promote the benefits of a graduate degree within industry.
-GEM MS Engineering and Science Fellows receive a $4,000 living stipend per full-time semester up to 4 semesters ($8K per academic year – 3 quarters), up to two paid summer internships with a GEM Employer Member and full tuition and fees provided by a GEM University Member.
-Applicants must be a U.S. citizen or U.S. permanent resident.
+GEM MS Engineering and Science Fellows receive a living stipend per full-time semester up to 4 semesters ($8K per academic year – 3 quarters), up to two paid summer internships with a GEM Employer Member, and full tuition and fees provided by a GEM University Member.
+Applicants must be U.S. citizens or permanent residents of the United States.

 Georgetown Global Human Development Master’s Scholarships